Email Marketing Automation: Skyrocket Your ROI

 4. Unsubscribe Rate

-This shows how many people are opting out of your emails.
+This indicates the number of people who have opted out of your emails.

 A high unsubscribe rate might mean: